kubernetes-sigs/node-feature-discovery/docs/reference/worker-configuration-reference.md

 Note: The regular expression is only matches against the "basename" part of the label, i.e. to the part of the name after '/'.
 The label prefix (or namespace) is omitted.

-Note: Overridden by the deprecated `-label-whitelist` command line flag (if specified).

 Default: `null`